Publish with Us

 Authors' Name and Affiliation

 The title page of the manuscript must include the full names of all authors, along with their current affiliations, digital identifiers, and email addresses.
-Please ensure the accuracy and completeness of this information to facilitate effective communication and proper attribution.
+The authors must ensure the accuracy and completeness of this information to facilitate effective communication and proper attribution.

 Article Structure